image-js/image-js-docs/docs/Features/Fill.md

-`fill` method fills the whole Mask with a designated value.
+Fill method fills the whole Mask with a designated value.
 It works like this:

 ```ts